-We know at Airrific Air Conditioning and Heating, after a while, air conditioners grow old, wear out, and need to be replaced.
+We at Airrific Air Conditioning and Heating know that after a while, air conditioners grow old, wear out, and need to be replaced.
 Generally, a well maintained air conditioner can be expected to last 10 to 15 years, and sometimes even more, but even the most diligently cared-for units will eventually give out, prompting you as a homeowner to need to make the substantial investment in replacing your unit.

 When this time comes for you, the first question you probably have is how much this replacement is going to cost.
 We’ll be frank: replacing your air conditioner isn’t cheap, and thus it isn’t something you should take lightly.
 However, knowing about how much installing a new system in your home should cost you will help you get the best deal in terms of both a high-quality system and reliable, trustworthy installation and inspection service.
 Here are a few things to keep in mind that will affect how much an air conditioner replacement service will cost.